 Past, Present and Future: A Look at Transportation DataPosted on Monday, March 14th, 2022 by Addison Miller

 Transportation data plays an important role in creating high-performing roadways and planning for maintenance.
 Over the years, we’ve seen an increase in technology used.
-However, the introduction of autonomous cars could transform the kind of information we examine throughout engineering projects.
+These emerging technologies along with autonomous cars could transform the kind of information we examine throughout engineering projects.

-When it comes to collecting transportation data, loop wires were the first method introduced.
-However, in the last decade, cameras have become more prevalent.
-In fact, they are used in many intersections in Johnson County, Kansas.
-Typically, we are using one to two per intersection on all of our projects.
+When it comes to collecting transportation data, there are many options.
+Older methods like loop wires, tube counters, and manual counts are still prevalent and work for many situations.
+However, in the last decade, other technologies, like cameras, have become more prevalent.
+In fact, cameras are used in many intersections in Johnson County, Kansas.
+Typically, there is at least one installed at each intersection on all signalized intersection projects.

-Although they have been around longer, loop wires can’t collect as much data as cameras.
+For long-term or persistent counts, permanent installations are needed.
+One permanent installation type is loop wires.
+Loop wires have been around longer and are typically cheaper to install than other vehicle detection and data collection devices, but they can’t collect as much data as other methods.
 When a car or truck drives over one, it creates a magnetic field, and the wire, essentially, “counts it.”
-Semi-trucks with two trailers could be counted twice.
-They can also be used at intersections to indicate to the signal that a vehicle is present, whether that is to indicate a turning or through movement.
+This method only provides information on traffic volumes and direction of travel.
+These loop wires are typically used at intersections to indicate to the signal that a vehicle is present, whether that is to indicate a turning or through movement.

 As mentioned above, cameras have become a prevalent data collection tool in the recent years.
 With additional software, video technology can not only determine turning movements and volumes, but it can also pull classification data on vehicles and speeds traveled.